 When in Plasma mode, pulse width modulation is used to provide shading, while the controller supplies one pixel (four bits per pixel) per clock.

-When in color STN LCD mode, the controller supplies 2 pixels per shift clock and uses hardware dithering.
+When in color STN LCD mode, the controller supplies two pixels per shift clock and uses hardware dithering.
 Each pixel (three bits, one each for R, G, and B), with dithering, provides 16 colors.
-The user can select any 16 out of 26 colors by programming a 32 x 5 mapping RAM.
+The user can select: